Tiamat-Tech/elements/README.md

 ## Carousel elements

 ### Wrapper
-A **&lt;Wrapper&gt;** component must placed somewhere within the &lt;Provider&gt; component.
+A **&lt;Wrapper&gt;** component must be placed somewhere within the &lt;Provider&gt; component.
 It must contain a &lt;Track&gt; component.
 It may also include a &lt;Drawer&gt; component and other React nodes.

 ### Track
 A **&lt;Track&gt;** component must be placed somewhere within the &lt;Wrapper&gt; component.
 It must contain one or more &lt;Slide&gt; components as direct children.